ibm-cloud-docs/vpc/at-events.md

 | subnet   | is.subnet.public-gateway.attach  | Public Gateway was attached to Subnet  |
 | subnet   | is.subnet.public-gateway.detach  | Public Gateway was detached from Subnet  |
 | subnet   | is.subnet.public-gateway.read | A subnet public-gateway attachment was retrieved |
-{: caption="Table 1.
-Actions that generate events for network resources" caption-side="top"}
+{: caption="Table 6.
+Actions that generate events for Subnet" caption-side="top"}

-## List of events: Compute resources
+## Compute resources
 {: #events-compute}

+The following tables list the actions related to compute resources and the generation of events.

+### Instance events
+{: #events-compute-instance}

 | Resource  | Action  | Description  |
 |:----------------|:-----------------------|:-----------------------|
 | instance   | is.instance.instance.create   | Instance was created   |